COVID-19 and Marriage Licenses

 Please see the list below before arriving to the courthouse:

 - $16 (cash/credit/debit) only if you provide to the court a Certificate of Completion for a Qualified Premarital Education Program with at least six hours of instruction involving marital issues.

 When paying cash, if possible, please have exact change.
-There will be a $2.50 service fee assessed to any credit/debit card transaction.
-This service fee goes directly to LexisNexis VitalChek Network, Inc.; Probate Court’s payment processing vendor.
+A $2.00 or 3.5% service fee , whichever is higher, will be assessed on all credit card transactions.
+This service fee goes directly to nCourt; Probate Court’s payment processing vendor.
 All fees are non-refundable.

 Obtaining a Marriage License in Cobb County

 Any Georgia resident may apply for a license in any county in Georgia.
 However, if neither applicant is a resident of Georgia, you may only obtain your license in the county where the ceremony is performed.
 The license does not have an expiration date.

 Both parties must be present in order to obtain a marriage license.
 Pre-marital blood test results are no longer required in the State of Georgia.

 Identification: You must have proof of age by presenting one of the following:

 - Original or certified copy of birth certificate

 The marriage license fee is $56.00 (cash/credit/debit) or $16 (cash/credit/debit) only if you provide to the court a Certificate of Completion for a Qualified Premarital Education Program with at least six hours of instruction involving marital issues.
 The premarital education must be completed within 12 months prior to the application for a marriage license and the couple must undergo the education together.
 Please call 770-528-1931 for more information concerning the Certificate of Completion.